-Tory Brexiteers urged to back PM over Chequers compromise
+Boris Johnson: Defending Theresa May's Brexit plan like 'polishing a turd'

 -

-Tory Brexiteers have been urged to get behind Theresa May as she faced a backlash over her Chequers plan.
+All members of the Cabinet have signed up to the proposals, which were the subject of lengthy discussions at Chequers on Friday.

+On Saturday, the prime minister told ITV News Political Editor Robert Peston that it was "clear" at the cabinet meeting there was a "feeling of collective responsibility" to sell the plan to the EU as she called for an end to dissent.

-Brexiteer Cabinet minister Michael Gove admitted the plan, which will see the UK tied to EU rules on goods, was not everything he had hoped for but he was a “realist” and the Prime Minister’s lack of a Commons majority meant the “parliamentary arithmetic” was a factor in deciding what could be adopted.
+Brexiteer Cabinet minister Michael Gove admitted the plan was not everything he had hoped for but he was a "realist" and the Prime Minister's lack of a Commons majority meant the "parliamentary arithmetic" was a factor in deciding what could be adopted.

-All members of the Cabinet have signed up to the proposals, but backbench Brexiteers have hit out at the plans, with speculation at Westminster that some could be prepared to submit formal letters calling for a leadership contest.

-Meanwhile, it emerged that Foreign Secretary Boris Johnson backed the proposals at Chequers despite claiming that defending the plans was like “polishing a turd” during the meeting.

 Mr Gove said the Prime Minister "allowed us, during the course of a day, to share views, to share analyses and to look at this proposal in detail but at the end of it collective responsibility reigns".